 I chose to do my project on the Japanese people.
 Sure, it is very obivious that the Japanese people are a part of Japanese culture but do many people consider them beautiful?
 Without the Japanese people there would be no Japan.
 With many different peoples stereotypical idea of how a Japanese person it is interesting how they make people notice them.
-I decided to narrow my research down to picture taking and interviews.
+I decided to narrow my research down to picture taking and interviews. - This picture was taken while doing maiko which is rarely done by the japanese now.

 -This picture on the left was taken of a woman doing her usual pose with the peace sign included.
 However, to the right is her caught of guard doing something quite different from her usual self!